fourthlegacy/swimm-test/.swm/tailwindcss-primer.q85fd.pl.sw.md

 ---

 <!-- Intro - Do not remove this comment -->
 Hi!
 So, here's the deal.
 Here at {{COMPANY.NAME}} we love utility-first CSS, so Tailwind is our go-to.
-If you're coming from a MaterialUI (or other design systems like CSS-in-JS, etc.), this should hopefully give you an idea of what Tailwind even is, howw it works, and how to get started with our custom design token system.
+If you're coming from a MaterialUI (or other design systems like CSS-in-JS, etc.), this should hopefully give you an idea of what Tailwind even is, how it works, and how to get started with our custom design token system.

 /